 When to worry about a headache?

 Headaches are never a pleasant experience.
-For most of us, they are often short-lived and can easily be treated with over-the-counter medication such as paracetamol.
+For most of us, they are often short-lived and can be easily treated with over-the-counter medication, such as paracetamol.
 But how do you know when a headache is a sign of something more serious?

-If you suffer from regular headaches, then it can pay to know the different types, and what symptoms are a "red flag" of something potentially more serious.
+If you suffer from regular headaches, then it can pay to know the different types and what symptoms are a "red flag" of something potentially more serious.

-Are there different types of headache?
+Are there different types of headaches?

 Everyone will probably experience a headache at some point during their lifetime, but did you know that there are more than 300 types of headaches, with only around 10% of these having a known cause?